Azure/azure-sdk/docs/cpp/design.md

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

+## Naming and Declarations

+{% include requirement/MUST id="cpp-design-naming-concise" %} use clear, concise, and meaningful names.

+{% include requirement/SHOULDNOT id="cpp-design-naming-abbrev" %} use abbreviations unless necessary or when they are commonly used and understood.
+For example, `az` is allowed since it is commonly used to mean `Azure`, and `iot` is used since it is a commonly understood industry term.
+However, using `kv` for Key Vault would not be allowed since `kv` is not commonly used to refer to Key Vault.

+### Definitions

+- **PascalCase** identifiers start with an uppercase letter and then use additional capital letters to divide words.
+Acronyms and initialisms are capitalized if they are 2 letters or shorter; otherwise only the first letter is capitalized.
+For example, `PascalCase`, `HttpRequest`, `JsonParser`, or `IOContext`.

+- **camelCase** identifiers start with a lowercase letter and then use additional capital letters to divide words.
+Acronyms and initialisms that start an identifier are all lowercase if they begin an identifier, otherwise they follow the same 2 letters rule as PascalCase.
+For example, `camelCase`, `httpRequest`, `processHttp`, `ioContext`, `startIO`.

+- **ALL_CAPITAL_SNAKE_CASE** identifiers are composed of entirely capital letters and divide words with underscores.

-## Namespaces
+### Namespaces

 Grouping services within a cloud infrastructure is common since it aids discoverability and provides structure to the reference documentation.

-{% include requirement/SHOULD id="general-namespaces-support" %} support namespaces if namespace usage is common within the language ecosystem.
+{% include requirement/MUST id="cpp-design-naming-namespaces" %} name namespaces using **PascalCase**.

-{% include requirement/MUST id="general-namespaces-naming" %} use a root namespace of the form `Azure::<Group>::<Service>`.
+{% include requirement/MUST id="cpp-design-naming-namespaces-hierarchy" %} use a root namespace of the form `Azure::<Group>::<Service>`.
 All consumer-facing APIs that are commonly used should exist within this namespace.
 The namespace is comprised of three parts:

 - `Azure` indicates a common prefix for all Azure services.
 - `<Group>` is the group for the service.
 See the list below.